microsoft/rnx-kit/packages/draft-patch-rnmacos/README.md

 - `--inclusion-list-dirs`, relative path within the folder with the changes to focus on (instead of having the tool look everywhere inside it)
-- `--log-folder`, absolute path in which to store logs of the execution of this command
+- `--log-folder`, path in which to store logs of the execution of this command
 - `--git-executable` and `--diff-executable`, these by default try to find the Git tool in Windows.
 So, if you are in a Unix-based solution like macos, you will want to pass something like